HajimeK/azure-performance-and-auto-scaling/README.md

 3. Create an alert which uses a runbook to remedy a problem.
 4. Cause the problem to the flask app on the VM Scale Set.
 5. Verify the problem is remedied via the Runbook.

-## Submissions

-1. The `main.py` which will show the code for the Application Insights telemety data.
-2. Screenshots for the kubernetes cluster which include:
-   **Note**: Place all screenshots for Kubernetes Cluster in the `submission-screenshots/kubernetes-cluster` directory
-   - The output of the Horizontal Pod Autoscaler, showing an increase in the number of pods.
-   - The Application Insights metrics which show the increase in the number of pods.
-   - The email you received from the alert when the pod count increased.
-3. Screenshots for the Application Insights which include:
-   **Note**: Place all screenshots for Application Insights in the `submission-screenshots/application-insights` directory
-   - The metrics from the VM Scale Set instance--this will show CPU %, Available Memory %, Information about the Disk, and information about the bytes sent and received.
-There will be 7 graphs which display this data.
-   - Application Insight Events which show the results of clicking 'vote' for each 'Dogs' & 'Cats'
-   - The output of the `traces` query in Azure Log Analytics.
-   - The chart created from the output of the `traces` query.
-4. Screenshots for the Autoscaling of the VM Scale Set which include:
-   **Note**: Place all screenshots for Autoscaling VMSS in the `submission-screenshots/autoscaling-vmss` directory
-   - The conditions for which autoscaling will be triggered (found in the 'Scaling' item in the VM Scale Set).
-   - The Activity log of the VM scale set which shows that it scaled up with timestamp.
-   - The new instances being created.
-   - The metrics which show the load increasing, then decreasing once scaled up with timestamp.
-5. Screenshots for the Azure Runbook which include:
-   **Note**: Place all screenshots for RunBook in the `submission-screenshots/runbook` directory
-   - The alert configuration in Azure Monitor which shows the resource, condition, action group (this should include a reference to your Runbook), and alert rule details (may need 2 screenshots).
-   - The email you received from the alert when the Runbook was executed.
-   - The summary of the alert which shows 'why did this alert fire?', timestamps, and the criterion in which it fired.

-## Built With

 ### Software